What's Inside?

 About 45% of Filipinos speak Tagalog as their first language.
 But that number misses the bigger picture.

 Here’s where it gets interesting.
 Most Filipinos understand Tagalog even if they don’t speak it natively.
 It’s the base for Filipino, the national language.
 Schools teach it.
 Television broadcasts it.
-Government uses it.
+The government uses it.
 So comprehension rates hit around 80% nationwide.

 Regional pride runs deep.
 A Cebuano might refuse to speak Tagalog on principle, even in Manila.
 They’ll switch to English instead.
 It’s politically neutral.
-Tagalog represents Manila dominance to some regions.
+Tagalog represents Manila’s dominance in some regions.
 English belongs to everyone equally.

 This creates unique dynamics.
 Filipino families living abroad might speak English with their kids but Tagalog with each other.
 The children understand Tagalog but respond in English.
 Three generations, three different language patterns, all Filipino.